Skip to main contentSkip to main navigationSkip to footer content

 • Residence Life:

-• 773-298-3977 or any member of the staff
+• Office of Student Life (Room L-103), 773-298-3977 or any member of the staff

 • Counseling Center:

-• Driehaus Center, 773-298-4045
+• Driehaus Center (3911 W. 103rd St.), 773-298-4045

 • Health Center:

-• Driehaus Center, 773-298-3712
+• Driehaus Center (3911 W. 103rd St.), 773-298-3712

-Please note that staff with the Counseling Center and the Health Center are designated as confidential reporting personnel.
+Please note that clinical staff with the Counseling Center and the Health Center are designated as confidential reporting personnel.

 The Office of the Dean of Students encourages students to report behavior that discriminates, stereotypes, excludes or harasses anyone in the community.
 Bias incidents and/or hate crimes involve behavior that is motivated by bias or prejudice against an individual or group of people based on personal characteristics or identity, including but not limited to: age, gender/gender identity, race, ethnicity, sexual orientation, religion or disability.
 Hate crimes are bias incidents that include a violation of criminal statute such as property damage, personal injury or other illegal conduct.